 Source: SAGE and National Resource Center on LGBT Aging

-The portraits will be displayed in an emotionally charged exhibition and will feature state-of-the-art augmented reality (AR) technology through Kaleida Studio.
-With AR technology, visitors will be able to experience candid, one-on-one interviews with the 12 LGBT+ seniors as they tell their stories of integrity, resilience and humanity while paving a better way for future generations.
+The portraits are displayed in an emotionally charged exhibition and feature state-of-the-art augmented reality (AR) technology through Kaleida Studio.
+With AR technology, visitors experience candid, one-on-one interviews with the 12 LGBT+ seniors as they tell their stories of integrity, resilience and humanity while paving a better way for future generations.
 These stories come from the individuals who were a part of the generation that lead the Stonewall uprising, founded political group ACT UP (AIDS Coalition to Unleash Power) and helped end the US military policy commonly referred to as “don’t ask, don’t tell.”

 About the Photographer: